blakegarretson/essentials/main.md

 - [Revo Uninstaller Free](https://www.revouninstaller.com/products/revo-uninstaller-free/): Uninstalling programs using the usual methods often leaves a lot of junk around.
 Revo does a better job at really removing a program. **(Windows)**
 - [AppCleaner](https://freemacsoft.net/appcleaner/) is an easy way to really uninstall apps on Mac.
 It gets rid of all the leftover bits that often stay behind. **(Mac)**
-    - While AppCleaner is my first choice due to its easy-of-use, a good companion app is [Pearcleaner](https://github.com/alienator88/Pearcleaner).
+    - While AppCleaner is my first choice due to its ease-of-use, a good companion app is [Pearcleaner](https://github.com/alienator88/Pearcleaner).
 It’s harder to use, but it can find orphaned files and do other things AppCleaner doesn’t.
 - [Bleachbit](https://www.bleachbit.org/) will delete stuff you don’t need hanging around like logs, temporary files, “recently used” lists, thumbnails, you-name-it.
 Be aware that mucking about in the registry is a bad idea and isn’t really necessary on modern Windows, but Bleachbit can do way more than registry pruning, and it’s worth looking at all of its functionality before dismissing it. **(Windows)**
 - [Mole](https://github.com/tw93/mole) is a command line utility for Mac, but the interface is intuitive enough for anyone to feel comfortable.
 It cleans, optimizes, and uninstalls apps, and it is incredibly thorough.
 It will find things you completely forgot you ever installed and thought you uninstalled. **(Mac)** [✽](#copy:brew install mole)